nikhil41425/project-ganesh/docs/PDF_EXPORT_DOCUMENTATION.md

 1. Navigate to the Analytics tab in the dashboard
 2. Ensure data is loaded (all categories will be displayed)
 3. Choose export option:
+   - **"Export Telugu PDF"**: For proper Telugu text rendering (RECOMMENDED)
-   - **"Export Detailed PDF"**: For comprehensive text-based report
+   - **"Export Simple PDF"**: For basic text-based report
-   - **"Export Visual PDF"**: For enhanced report with charts
+   - **"Export Visual PDF"**: For enhanced report with charts (disabled by default)
 4. Wait for processing (button will show "Exporting...")
 5. PDF will automatically download when ready
 6. Check Downloads folder for the generated file

 ## Troubleshooting

+### Telugu Text Issues

+1. **Telugu characters showing as boxes/question marks**:
+   - Use "Export Telugu PDF" instead of "Export Simple PDF"
+   - Ensure stable internet connection for font loading
+   - Wait for fonts to load completely before export

+2. **Font loading issues**:
+   - Clear browser cache and cookies
+   - Try refreshing the page and waiting a few seconds before export
+   - Check if Google Fonts is accessible

 ### Common Issues

 1. **Export fails**:
    - Check browser pop-up blockers
    - Ensure sufficient browser memory
-   - Try detailed export if visual export fails
+   - Try simple export if Telugu export fails
+   - Ensure stable internet connection for font loading

 2. **Slow performance**:
    - Large datasets may take longer
    - Close other browser tabs
-   - Use detailed export for better performance
+   - Telugu export takes longer due to font loading and canvas rendering

 3. **Missing data**:
    - Ensure all tabs have been visited to load data